-$$= \underset{\substack{Q{z} \\ Q{z}}}{\operatorname{argmax}} \log p(\log \mathbf{z}; Q{z})$$
+$$= \underset{Q{z}}{\operatorname{argmax}} \log p(\log \mathbf{z}; Q{z}),$$

 Sampling from FoGSM is simple and efficient.
 By definition, a sample of FoGSM is formed by element-wise multiplication of two independent samples of u and \sqrt{z} .
-The former is obtained by sampling from hGMRF u, and the latter is obtained by element-wise exponentiation of the square root of a sample of hGMRF log z.
-Sampling from each two-dimensional hGMRF is implemented by linearly transform a sample of white Gaussian noise, which is again efficient due to the computational advantages of block circulant matrices.
+The former is obtained by sampling from hGMRF u and the latter is obtained by element-wise exponentiation of the square root of a sample of hGMRF log z.
+Sampling from each 2D hGMRF is implemented by linearly transforming a sample of white Gaussian noise, which is again efficient due to the computational advantages of block-circulant matrices.
 We provide basic descriptions of these operations in Appendix C and more information can be found in [32].

-IV.
-MODELING MULTI-SCALE IMAGE SUBBANDS WITH FOGSMS
+4 MODELING MULTISCALE IMAGE SUBBANDS WITH FOGSMS

-In this section, we investigate empirically how well a FoGSM is able to account for the statistical properties of subband coefficients of photographic images.
-We fit an independent FoGSM model to each subband of a photographic image, and examine the properties of the \mathbf{u} and $\log \mathbf{z}$ fields, as well as samples from the learned FoGSM model.
+In this section, we investigate empirically how well an FoGSM is able to account for the statistical properties of subband coefficients of photographic images.
+We fit an independent FoGSM model to each subband of a photographic image and examine the properties of the u and $\log z$ fields, as well as samples from the learned FoGSM model.